 What should I expect on course?

 Participants should come prepared to work hard, have fun and learn new skills.
 Your time with us will be spent outdoors in the natural world, meeting challenges, practicing leadership, managing risks and working closely within a group.
-Along the way, you will be guided by your instructors and supported by the camaraderie of fellow participants.
+Along the way, you will be guided by your instructors and supported by the camaraderie of fellow students.

 Is it safe?

 Outward Bound has an excellent safety record, and the safety of our participants is a top priority.
 We invest considerable time and resources in training our staff and reviewing our programs to ensure that they meet Outward Bound’s national standards of safety and quality.
 The accuracy of the information you provide on medical forms is a safety essential.
 Families will be notified immediately in the case of an emergency.

 Why go into the wilderness or to new places in the city to learn about leadership?

 In addition to providing a beautiful setting, wild and natural places offer a unique learning environment.
 The unfamiliar spaces present participants with inherent challenges and logical natural consequences.
 While learning to face these challenges as individuals and as a group, participants develop the skills they need to step into leadership roles and more effectively face challenges in their daily lives.

 What is a Leadership Expedition?

 Participants will be part of a team comprised of 6-12 participants and two professionally trained Outward Bound instructors.
 Expeditions take place in one of our many course areas which included: portions of the Appalachian Trail in Pennsylvania, the wilderness of the Delaware Water Gap, or the Pinelands National Reserve.
 Depending on the course which you are enrolled, you may experience rock climbing, map and compass navigation, environmental ethics, emotional and physical challenges and team leadership skill development.